Many people prefer not to pay taxes, but the reality is that you likely have to pay taxes.

-For example, a life insurance death benefit payout is not taxable income.
+For example, a life insurance death benefit payout is non taxable income.
 If you earn interest or dividends, you must report the amount on your personal tax return as income.
-Similarly, any income from policy withdrawals or loans must be recorded.
+Similarly, any income from policy withdrawals or loans must be recorded on your tax return.

 Can I claim my premiums on my income tax?

 Individuals and corporations cannot deduct the majority of their insurance premiums.
 Nonetheless, a few prominent outliers exist.

 If you use the money from a policy loan or a collateralized loan to run a business, your premiums may be tax deductible.
 This is possible whether the coverage is purchased privately or through a company.
 If you need help with your taxes, you should speak with a tax accountant.